-CONNECTORS AND POWER WIRING

-Poor quality battery connectors can be a roadblock to performance.
+CONNECTORS AND POWER WIRING Poor quality battery connectors can be a roadblock to performance.
 Avoid the common "white plastic" connectors seen on many battery packs.
 A high-performance brushless setup will draw many times the power that these connectors can safely handle.
-Invest in connector sets made for high-powered electric systems such as our CC Bullets, Castle Polarized Connectors, Traxxas® Power Connectors, FlightPower StarTM Plug, or Deans® Ultra Plugs.
+Invest in connector sets made for high-powered electric systems such as our CC Bullets, Castle Polarized Connectors, EC5/IC5, QS8 antispark.
 Your Castle ESC has motor connectors on the motor wires or directly on the ESC and the battery input wires are bare.
 You must add the connector of your choice to the battery leads.
-We recommend a connector rated for 40-100 amps, depending on your setup.

-• Check the amperage ratings of your connectors to make sure they meet the amperage requirements for your application, e.g., don't use 40 amp connectors on a 1/5th scale setup.
+We recommend a connector rated for 40-200 amps, depending on your setup.
+Check the amperage ratings of your connectors to make sure they meet the amperage requirements for your application, e.g., don't use 40-amp connectors on a 1/5th scale setup.

-⚠ Proper polarity is essential here!
+Proper polarity is essential here!
 Make absolutely sure positive (+) connects to positive (+), and negative (-) connects to negative (-) when you plug in your battery!
 If reverse polarity is applied to your ESC from the battery, it WILL damage your ESC.
 This WILL NOT be covered under warranty!

 MOTOR WIRING

-Brushless Motor Wiring, Sensorless Motors (Figure 1)
+Brushless Motor Wiring, Sensorless

+Motors (Figure 1)

 For sensorless brushless motor connections, the three wires from the ESC to the motor have no polarity.
 Connect the three wires coming from the motor to the ESC's motor connections in any order.
-If you are using a motor other than a Castle Creations motor, you may need to either solder the included bullet plugs to your motor, or solder the ESC wires directly to the motor wires.
+If you are using a motor other than a Castle Creations motor, you may need to either solder the included bullet plugs to your motor or solder the ESC wires directly to the motor wires.

-• If you choose to direct solder or to shorten the motor wires, you may do so on the Castle Creations 14XX series, 15XX series, 1717, and 2028 motors only.
+If you choose to direct solder or to shorten the motor wires, you may do so on the Castle Creations 14XX series, 15XX series, and 2028 motors only.
 DO NOT CUT any part of the wire length from any other motor, regardless of brand or type.
 In most cases, only the last 1/4 inch or so of the motor wires are able to be soldered.
 If they are clipped shorter you may not be able to solder the remaining portion of the wire and the motor will not run properly, if at all.

-Alf the motor is supplied with connectors you do not want to use, simply unsolder the original motor connectors from the wires - do not cut them off.
+If the motor is supplied with connectors you do not want to use, simply unsolder the original motor connectors from the wires - do not cut them off.

-Brushless Motor Wiring, Sensored Motors (Figure 2):
+Brushless Motor Wiring, Sensored Motors\ (Figure 2):

 For sensored brushless motor connections, the three wires from the ESC to the motor DO HAVE polarity.
 Connect the ESC to the motor.
-Connect A to A, B to B, C to C, and install the sensor harness after removing the dust cover.
-In order to change the motor direction, use Castle Link.
+Connect A to A, B to B, C to C, and install the sensor harness or direct connect sensor wirer.
+In order to change the motor direction, use Castle Link or transmitter programming. \Castle Creations Sensor Harness or Castle Creations Direct Connect Sensor Wire is required for sensored brushless motor connections.